davidledwards/gps-clock/README.md

 <img src="images/roman-clock-circuit.jpg" style="zoom:25%;" />

-This is a version of the clock above using a custom PCB that was sent by the collaborator in Europe.
-Much appreciated for his token of appreciation.
+Below is a version of the clock above using a custom PCB that was sent by the fellow collaborator.
 The following photos capture the front and back of the bare PCB.

 <img src="images/pcb-clock-front-bare.jpg" style="zoom:25%;" />

 <img src="images/pcb-clock-back-bare.jpg" style="zoom:25%;" />

-These photos show the fully constructed and operational clock.
+These photos show a fully constructed and operational clock.

 <img src="images/pcb-clock-front.jpg" style="zoom:20%;" />